aptonic/dropzone4-actions/README.md

 **Examples**

 The below example prompts the user for a filename and outputs the entered filename to the debug console.
-It also handles the case where the user clicks the cancel button.
+It also handles the case where the user clicks the cancel button:

 ```ruby
 output = $dz.cocoa_dialog('standard-inputbox --title "Save to File" --e --informative-text "Enter Filename:"')